OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 We may share your personal data with third parties set out below for the purposes set out in the table in paragraph 4 above.

 *   Specific marketing partners listed here.
 *   We may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy policy.
+Your data will only be disclosed for the purposes identified in this privacy notice and for which you have provided implicit or explicit consent unless a law or regulation specifically allows or requires otherwise.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+All our third-party processing partners are vetted under our third-party due diligence process and have signed data processor contracts with us.

 6\.
 International transfers